aiidateam/aiida-core/docs/source/installation.rst

   * If you encounter any problems and/or inconsistencies, delete any .pyc files that may have remained from the previous version.
 E.g. If you are in your AiiDA folder you can type ``find . -name "*.pyc" -type f -delete``
+  * The requirements file has changed.
+Please be sure that you have installed all the needed requirements.
+This can be done by executing:
+    ``pip install --user -U -r requirements.txt``

 To perform the update: